gfx-rs/gfx-rs.github.io/_drafts/shader_param.md

 ### SYF 101
 SYF: Shoot Yourself in the Foot = "to do or say something that causes problems for you".

 Notice how almost every implementation requires you to specify the parameter name as a string.
-This makes the other side to go through all known parameters and compare them with your string.
+This forces the engine to go through all known parameters and compare them with your string.
 Obviously, this work is wasted for any subsequent calls.
 It is also a violation of the [DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle and a potential hazard: every time you ask to match the parameter by name, there is a chance of error (parameter not found because you copy-pasted the name wrong?).

 In some engines, you can get a handle to the parameter like this:
 ```rust